neu-se/CS4530-CS5500-Spring-2021/assignments/hw1.md

 1. Change the `roomSubscriptionHandler` and `roomJoinHandler` to retrieve the correct `CoveyRoomController` from your `CoveyRoomsStore`, based on the `coveyRoomID` requested.

+Conveniently (or not so conveniently, depending on how you see it), Avery has already written a comprehensive test suite for this feature.
+To be deemed acceptable, your code must pass all of these tests, and also have no errors reported by the linter.

 You do not need to correct any design flaws that you've identified in Avery's code already (for instance, the naming violations) - when we review your code, we'll know that this was Avery's fault, and have them improve their work for next time!

 ### Rubric Specification for Part 3